sn123/Search-Replace-DB/README.md

 If you find a problem let us know in the issues area and if you can improve the code then please fork the repository and send us a pull request :)

+Added support for PHP 7.x and JSON data type.
 ## Warnings & Limitations

 1. Three character UTF8 seems to break in certain cases.